 MASS WILL BE CELEBRATED EVERY DAY.

-INCLUDES DAILY LUNCH IN SELECTED RESTAURANT IN THE HOLY LUNCH!
+INCLUDES DAILY LUNCH IN SELECTED RESTAURANT IN THE HOLY LAND!

-Excludes: Tips (these are set and mandatory), visas, personal expenses, travel to and from O.R.
+Excludes: Tips (these are set and mandatory), hotel taxes (est. 15 Euros), visas, personal expenses, travel to and from O.R.
 Tambo Airport/Jhb.

 A deposit of R4,400 secures your place on this unforgettable pilgrimage.
 For account details and booking form, please download the illustrated itinerary.